daveman/erlang-perf-test/readme.md

 * cvfh_match_case.erl: version of a function with simple case statement
 * cvfh_match_fn_head.erl: version with identical pattern match implemented as individual functions..

+tricky

+This directory holds some tiny tests that I used to explore counterintuitive benchmarks wherein a program which seemingly performs less work actually takes longer to execute with specific compiler options.
+More explanation to follow as time permits.